LlamaEdge/LlamaEdge/api-server/chat-prompts/README.md

-# Prompt templat table
+# Prompt Templat Table

-You can learn the prompt template name and its corresponding string format, and models that LlamaEdge supports from the following table.
+You can learn the prompt template name and its associated string format, and models that LlamaEdge supports from the following table.

 <table>